y1zhou/knowledge-base/content/series/time-series/4-nonstationary/4.2-arima/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder, or
 # fill the unsplash_id and the photo will be automatically retrieved.
 header_image:
-    caption: "" # Give credits here, or whatever captions you want to add (support markdown)
+    caption: "Lego!" # Give credits here, or whatever captions you want to add (support markdown)
-    unsplash_id: "" # Unsplash ID of the picture
+    unsplash_id: "kn-UmDZQDjM" # Unsplash ID of the picture
 ---

 Previously we introduced ARMA models that combined the power of autoregressive series and moving average models.
 Recall that when modeling a series using the `arima` function, the `order` parameter had three integer components $(p, d, q)$ and we always set $d=0$.
 The three integers are the AR order, the degree of differencing, and the MA order.